 Equipment in the Dowhie Ceramics Center includes:

-Additionally, the nearby Tech Center houses a dedicated lighting studio with equipment for photographing your work.
+Additionally, the nearby Arts Center houses a dedicated lighting studio with equipment for photographing your work.
 You will be instructed in the safe and effective use of this equipment in your intermediate ceramics courses.

-The drawing studios are located in the Tech Center building.
+The drawing studios are located in the Arts Center building.
 There are two classrooms dedicated to drawing and 2D design.
 As a drawing student, you will have access to the following equipment and facilities to assist you in your course of study:

-The Jewelry Studio is one of the studios located in the lower level of the ‘Tech Center’ building.
+The Jewelry Studio is one of the studios located in the lower level of the Arts Center building.
 It comprises 625 sq. ft. of space dedicated to Jewelry and Metalsmithing.
 It is in the process of being fully renovated.
 Renovations will include an updated ventilation system, as well as improved storage, workstations, and classroom layout.
 These renovations are scheduled to be complete in March of 2015.
 As a jewelry student, you can have experiences with design, metal working, soldering, enameling, casting, and assemblage.
 The following equipment will be available in the Jewelry Studio to facilitate these studies:

 Students will also have access to: